Indiana abortion ban blocked by judge

 Michigan voters also will also decide whether abortion is protected right in the state following a record-breaking petitioning campaign and a victory for abortion rights in Kansas after voters there overwhelmingly shot down a ballot measure that would strip abortion protections in the state.

-A joint statement from abortion rights groups that challenged the Indiana law – including the ACLU of Indiana and Planned Parenthood Federation of America – stressed that their “fight is far from over” after their temporary court victory.
+A joint statement from abortion rights groups that challenged the Indiana law, including the ACLU of Indiana and Planned Parenthood Federation of America, stressed that their “fight is far from over” after their temporary court victory.

 “Indiana lawmakers have made it abundantly clear that this harm, this cruelty, is exactly the reality they had in mind when they passed [Senate Bill 1],” according to the groups’ statement.

-“There are 1.5 million people of reproductive age in the state of Indiana, and every single one of them deserve the right to make their own decisions about their bodies, families, and futures,” they wrote.
+“There are 1.5 million people of reproductive age in the state of Indiana, and every single one of them deserve the right to make their own decisions about their bodies, families, and futures.”

 Register for free to continue reading